 Disability Benefits: Partial or total disability retirement is available to any member who becomes incapacitated, mentally or physically, and cannot continue in the performance of his/her duties.
 To qualify, the member must have at least 10 years of service and must be "in service" at the time of application for disability retirement.
 Upon retirement for a partial disability, the member receives a monthly disability retirement benefit for the period of her/her disability equal to 50% of the normal benefit payable to the member, as if the member was eligible for normal retirement benefits.
-Upon retirement for a total disability, the member receives a monthly disability benefit as if the member was eligible for normal retirement benefit as if the member was eligible for normal retirement benefits.
+Upon retirement for a total disability, the member receives a monthly disability benefit equal to 100% of his service retirement benefit as if the member was eligible for normal retirement benefits.
 Disability benefits are payable for the life of the member or until death.